Defined abdominal muscles or “abs” have become a symbol of fitness and health.

 Achieving a long-term calorie deficit is crucial for losing weight and belly fat.

-Bottom Line: Good nutrition is important for losing belly fat.
+Good nutrition is important for losing belly fat.
 Eat fewer processed foods, watch your portions and eat more protein and fiber.

 Evidence shows that you can’t lose belly fat by exercising your abs alone.